nlopez39/Password-Generator/README.md

 # Password-Generator
 ## Description
 This application is designed to help you create strong and secure passwords effortlessly.
+Features include:
 * Custom Criteria: The Password Generator App allows you to set multiple criteria for your password.
 You can specify the character types you want, including uppercase letters, lowercase letters, numbers, and special characters.

 * Length Control: Tailor the length of your password to meet your security needs.
 Whether you need a shorter password for a specific account or a longer one for added protection, our app has you covered.